nedbat/coveragepy/doc/faq.rst

 importing the modules that define your functions.

+**Q: Coverage is much slower than I remember, what's going on?**

+Make sure you are using the C trace function.
+Coverage.py provides two implementations of the trace function.
+The C implementation runs much faster.
+To see what you are running, use ``coverage debug sys``.
+The output contains details of the environment, including a line that says either ``tracer: CTracer`` or ``tracer: PyTracer``.
+If it says ``PyTracer`` then you are using the slow Python implementation.

+Try re-installing coverage.py to see what happened and if you get the CTracer as you should.

 **Q: Does coverage.py work on Python 3.x?**

 Yes, Python 3 is fully supported.